project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/How_to_upload_existing_content_using_sunbird.md

 ## Scenario

 XYZ Corp, is a global conglomerate with over ten thousand employees, spread across 7 locations.
 Employee training and enablement is one of the core values of the organization.
-Before the organization opted to use the Sunbird platform, they had a legacy system that employees accessed to train and upskill themselves.
+Before the organization opted to use the Sunbird platform, employees accessed another legacy system that to train and upskill themselves.
 The legacy system has a large repository of content artifacts.
-These artifacts have to be uploaded into Sunbird so that employees can access them.
+These artifacts have to be uploaded into Sunbird so that employees can access them, even through Sunbird.
 The organization also creates content artifacts and courses using multiple resources on an ongoing basis.
 Content and course creators also need to upload all such new content into Sunbird.

 ## Prerequisites